-GRE 101/Learning Classical Greek through the New Testament I 1 course unit (annually)
+GRE 101/Learning Classical Greek through the New Testament I

-This course is the first part of a two-semester introduction to the elements of classical Greek with a particular emphasis on reading New Testament Greek.
-The focus of the course is the grammar and vocabulary necessary for reading koine, the language of the New Testament, but linguistic and cultural history both of ancient Greece and the early Christian world will also be treated.
+The first part of a two-semester introduction to the elements of classical Greek.
+Its goal is to allow students to read classical and biblical Greek texts as quickly as possible.
+The focus of the course is the vocabulary and grammar of ancient Greece, but linguistic and cultural history will also be treated.